aamir-javed/aamir-javed/README.md

 ## Senior Flutter Developer | Clean Architecture & Mobile Specialist

-[cite_start]Highly accomplished Mobile App Developer with 4+ years of specialized experience in Flutter[cite: 3]. [cite_start]Adept at executing the complete app development lifecycle from concept to deployment on Google Play and Apple App Stores[cite: 3].
+Highly accomplished Mobile App Developer with 4+ years of specialized experience in Flutter.Adept at executing the complete app development lifecycle from concept to deployment on Google Play and Apple App Stores.

 ---